 If my friend, Susan, ingests even a trace of gluten, she’ll likely need to make a mad dash to the bathroom or she’ll double over in pain for hours.
 Susan has celiac disease.
 If my daughter, Emma, ingests gluten, she hears voices.

 But what about the rest of us?
-Those of us who don’t have a celiac diagnosis?
+Those of us who don’t have a celiac diagnosis or gluten psychosis?
 Can we still “carb out” on fresh bread, cake, cookies, and pizza?
 We don’t have to give up these mouth-watering, heavenly foods, do we?

 Gluten’s Reach is Far and Wide

 Of course we don’t have to give up our crusty, glutinous treats, but we may want to.
 The Gluten Intolerance School says “We’ve gathered some eye-opening statistics about gluten intolerance.
 What stands out most clearly is that celiac disease and gluten sensitivity are fairly widespread conditions, yet a very small percentage of those afflicted even realize it. ”